 Subscribe to get in-depth memos on the hottest Emerging VCs in Europe.

-The EUVC Investment Club is investing into 500 Istanbul.
+The EUVC Investment Club is investing into 500 Emerging Europe.
 Join us today to explore the opportunity further with us.

 This article outlines why the EUVC Investment Cub decided to participate in this investment opportunity.
 It is not, and should not be perceived as, investment advice.

-📰 Since writing this memo, 500 Istanbul has been rebranded to 500 Emerging Europe.
+📰 Since writing this memo, 500 Emerging Europe has been rebranded to 500 Emerging Europe.
 This has not been changed throughout the article.

 🤝 You’ll of course also be able to meet Enis in person at one of our Meet the Manager calls.
 Just join the EUVC Investment Club to sign up for these.

 500 EE is one of the rising stars in Europe and one of the very top performing funds in the whole 500 Global network.
 We’re amazed by what they’ve managed to create with their $ 10M Fund 1 raised in 2016 and how they’ve managed to become a dominant player in Turkey.
 They’re nothing short of a beacon in the rapidly growing Eastern European startup ecosystem.

 Fund size: $ 10.6M, 4.7x Gross TVPI & 53% IRR 🤯

 40 investments in founders from 11 countries with a cumulative $ 500M annualized revenue & 97% of the revenue coming from foreign markets.

 85% raised follow-on, $ 1.1B+ raised (and counting) and 5 exits created.
 Downstream investors counting funds tier-1 like Sequoia, GV, Riverwood, Brookfield and many more undisclosed to the public.